rajeevram/my-tip-calculator/README.md

 July 2nd (Session One) – Spent a lot of time figuring out how to pass messages between views safely.
 Played around with the Delegation and Singleton design patterns but but neither was ideal.
 In the end, I decided just to pass the main view as a property to the secondary view, though this makes the design pretty rigid.
 The runtime navigation stack is helpful because it allows me to send properties backward.

 July 2nd (Session Two) – Starting to get the hang of things and feel confident.
 The nuances of Optionals – and other Swift quirks – are starting to become clear to me.
 I've done thorough live-testing, too, and the debugging illuminates many things.

+July 3rd – Played around some more event handlers, and to do a bit more debugging.
+Comments and documentation are mostly complete.

 ## License